yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

 3. Select the "ClientApp" folder.

-4. Then, choose the "src" folder.
+4. Then choose the "src" folder.

-5. Then, the "app" folder.
+5. Next select the "app" folder.

 6. Then, the "home" folder.